lucianonooijen/Personal-Website/content/freelance.md

 #### Technologies

-Currently I am available for projects with one or more of the following technologies:
+Apart from consultancy work for software-startups, I am available for hands-on work for projects with one or more of the following technologies:

 - Unreal Engine 5 or custom C/C++ for game development
 - Golang for back-end development